sudosoph/docs/content/tutorials/developer-workflow/setting-up-your-developer-pop.md

 Disable repeating messages about the **kubectl** component you won't need: `minikube config set WantKubectlDownloadMsg false`
 {{% /notice %}}

-Now, your Developer PoP base is ready, but your section.io setup is not loaded.
+Now your Developer PoP base is ready, but it does not have all the proxies in your configuration.

-The next step is to [load your section.io setup into the Developer PoP]({{< relref "tutorials/developer-workflow/loading-your-setup-into-the-developer-pop.md" >}}).
+Lets change that by [loading your section.io setup into the Developer PoP]({{< relref "tutorials/developer-workflow/loading-your-setup-into-the-developer-pop.md" >}}).

   [VirtualBox]: http://www.virtualbox.org/